 Unfortunately, while they’re busy focusing on their many necessary operational distractions, many managers take their eye off the teamwork ball.
 This means that communication suffers and leaders get preoccupied and fail to recognize people, celebrate progress, build the talent pipeline, or invest time reviewing processes, practices, and better ways of working across functions.
 People then become disengaged, feel marginalized, and lose focus and commitment.

-Please contact us if you would like to explore these organizational problems or other challenges that are currently affecting your business.
+Please contact us if you would like to explore these common problems in an organization or other challenges that are currently affecting your business.